Vishwa-docs/WeMakeDevs-Vision-Possible-Hackathon/README.md

 > For **466 million** people with disabling hearing loss and **43 million** with visual impairment, _"What did you say?"_ and _"What's in front of me?"_ are not small questions.
 They are daily barriers.

-**WorldLens** is an autonomous, real-time assistive vision platform that turns a camera feed into an intelligent companion — one that can see, speak, navigate, and translate sign language.
+**WorldLens** is an autonomous, real-time assistive vision platform that turns a camera feed into an intelligent companion — one that can see, speak, navigate, and translate.
 Built as a dual-mode system, it powers two distinct personas:

 - **👁️ GuideLens** — A walking navigation and environmental awareness assistant for visually impaired users.
 It sees what's in front of them, reads signs, warns about hazards, gives turn-by-turn directions, and describes the world — all through natural voice conversation.
 - **🤟 SignBridge** — A real-time sign language translation bridge using YOLO11 Pose estimation and MediaPipe hand tracking to interpret ASL finger-spelling and gestures into spoken English. _(Prototype stage — see Future Plans)_